zaara03012007-shark/student-digital-ambassador-tasks/README.md

 While researching UPI fraud, I was surprised to learn how scammers exploit the psychological "rush" of receiving money to make victims ignore basic security logic.
 The fact that a QR code is technically a "Request for Money" and not a "Payment Voucher" is something many users—including tech-savvy students—often misunderstand.
 It highlighted that the weakest link in cybersecurity is often human psychology, not just software bugs.

 Habit I will change:
 Moving forward, I will strictly follow the "Zero Trust" policy for unsolicited links and QR codes.
 I have also committed to using a dedicated password manager to ensure I don't reuse passwords across different platforms.
-As a Digital Ambassador, I will actively educate my batchmates that a UPI PIN is strictly for sending money, never for receiving it
+As a Digital Ambassador, I will actively educate my batchmates that a UPI PIN is strictly for sending money, never for receiving it.

+---

+---

+## 🏁 Conclusion & Overall Learning
+**Summary of Growth :**
+Completing the **Student Digital Ambassador** program has been a transformative experience that extended far beyond simple technical tasks.
+This project challenged me to view digital tools not just as a consumer, but as a responsible leader and educator.
+I have gained significant proficiency in **Cloud Collaboration** through Google Workspace, **Version Control** via GitHub, and **Professional Branding** across LinkedIn and Kaggle.

+One of my biggest takeaways was realizing that technical skills must be balanced with strong **Digital Ethics** and **Cybersecurity Awareness**.
+From drafting professional emails to analyzing the psychological tactics used in UPI fraud, I have learned how to protect myself and my peers in an increasingly complex online landscape.
+This portfolio serves as a solid foundation for my remaining years in **B.Tech Computer Science**, proving that I am ready to navigate and contribute to the global tech industry with confidence, integrity, and technical excellence.

+---

+## 📚 References & Resources
+The following tools, platforms, and official resources were utilized to complete this project:

+### 🛠️ Software & Tools:
+* **Canva:** Used for designing the Task 1 Digital Literacy Infographic.
+* **Google Workspace:** Used for creating the Task 3 Survey Form and collaborative Spreadsheet.
+* **GitHub:** Used for repository hosting, version control, and Markdown documentation.

+### 🌐 Platforms Cited:
+* **HackerRank:** Used for technical assessment and Python skill validation.
+* **LinkedIn:** Used for professional networking and digital identity.
+* **Kaggle:** Used for data science exploration and community engagement.

+### 🛡️ Official Sources:
+* **National Cyber Crime Reporting Portal (India):** [cybercrime.gov.in](https://www.cybercrime.gov.in)
+* **National Cybercrime Helpline:** 1930
+* **UPI Safety Guidelines:** Referenced for the Task 5 Prevention Checklist.

+---